DavidLGoldberg/jum.py/README.md

   * visual mode (sorry cancels select at the moment)

 ## TODO
-* Label all views across windows with for example layout of two column etc.
 * Remove unreachable highlights after first character hit (to reduce noise).
 * Refer to the issues section for minor details.